-GREAT FALLS — Debra Linn was driving home to Great Falls from Glacier National Park on Thursday when she came across a "bison crossing."
+GREAT FALLS — Debra Linn was driving home to Great Falls from Glacier National Park in early September when she came across a "bison crossing."

 It happened along Highway 2 on the Blackfeet Indian Reservation.